chainflip-io/chainflip-backend/README.md

 * **logs** - Tail the logs for your current Localnet.
 * **yeet** - Destroy your current Localnet, and remove all data including docker images.
 You should use this if you are getting some weird caching issues.

+## Testnet

+To start a multi node testnet you can use the [chainflip-testnet-tools](https://github.com/chainflip-io/chainflip-testnet-tools).
+A multi-node testnet can be useful to test more complex test scenarios under more realistic conditions.